AlisonMAir/Aardwolf-Plugins/README.md

 Deathtrap Helper: Helps you navigate to the Master rooms in Deathtrap Dungeon.

-Stakeout: Helps you scan for your PK target, and stops when it finds them.
+Panopticon: Helps you scan for your PK target, and stops when it finds them.